Welcome to our comprehensive guide to the Moselle Valley!

 Traben-Trarbach

 Established on both sides of the river, the village of Traben-Trarbach is home to several Jugendstil (Art Nouveau) villas.
 They were built for wealthy wine merchants.
-In fact, in the 1900s, Traben-Trarbach had become the second wine trading center in Europe after Bordeaux.
+In fact, in the 1900s, Traben-Trarbach became the second wine trading centre in Europe after Bordeaux.
 In high demand, Moselle Riesling was exported mainly to the United Kingdom and beyond Europe.
 This trade led to the creation of a hundred wine companies, contributing to the prosperity of Moseltal.

 Also to be seen in Traben-Trarbach:

-• the ruins of Grevenburg (circa 1350), former residence of the Counts of Sponheim destroyed by the French in July 1734.
+- the ruins of Grevenburg (circa 1350), the former residence of the Counts of Sponheim, were destroyed by the French in July 1734.

 Zell